How it works

 This is the official page for the Poetry Postcard Fest.

 The fest is a self-guided 56 day workshop in spontaneous composition and community.
 Initiated in 2007, by poets Paul Nelson and Lana Ayers, it involves people signing up to send 31 original poems on postcards to folks on their list between July 4 and August 31.
-In 2022 the fest had 544 participants in 12 different countries and 49 different states and Canadian provinces.
-(See THIS for 2022 fest details.)
+In 2023 the fest had 517 participants in 8 different countries and 44 different states and 5 Canadian provinces.
+(See 2023 stats here.)
 See this essay in Rattle Magazine about the fest.

 Once you are registered here are the INSTRUCTIONS: